ModuleLoader/es-module-loader/README.md

 #### Instantiate Hook

-Hooking of the RegisterLoader is based on the instantiate hook, taking the following forms:
+The `instantiate` hook of the RegisterLoader takes the following formats:

 ##### 1. Instantiating ES Modules via System.register